Gluten is a protein found in some grains, notably wheat,

 celiac disease (such as diarrhea, weight loss, and

-abdominal bloating) may or may not occur after eating foods that contain
+abdominal bloating) may or may not occur after you eat foods that contain

 gluten.
 But if you have celiac disease, eating gluten triggers an